typeorm/typeorm/DEVELOPER.md

 ## Using Docker

 To run your tests you need dbms installed on your machine.
 Alternatively, you can use docker with all dbms images inside it.
-To use dbms for your tests from docker simply run `docker-compose up` in the root of the project.
+To use dbms for your tests from docker simply run `docker-compose up -d` in the root of the project.
 Once all images are fetched and run you can run tests.

+Also you can use docker-compose to start only one database by example `docker-compose up -d mysql`.

+Docker compose includes adminer image.
+You can use it as little gui to your databases.
+Just point your browser to - http://localhost:8080/ and login to database.